 One group of Clallam families who maintained residence near Dungeness on the Olympic Peninsula purchased acreage east of Port Angeles, Washington in 1874 and established Jamestown.
 This group received federal recognition in 1980 as the Jamestown S'Klallam Tribe.
 A second group maintained residence near Port Angeles and the Elwha River.
 Acreage was acquired on their behalf in the mid-1930s by the federal government and it formally became the federally recognized Lower Elwha Reservation in 1968.
-A third group of families established residence near a sawmill at Port Gamble in the late 1800s and, like their relatives at Lower Elwha, they acquired land in the 1930s under the auspices of the Indian Reorganization Act of 1934.
-This became the Port Gamble Reservation (Ruby and Brown 1986, Suttles 1990, Tiller 1996).
+A third group of families occupied a village "on the west side of Port Gamble Bay at Teekalet until 1853, when the lumber mill owners asked them to relocate across the bay to the spit of Point Julia" (Beckwith, Hebert and Woodward 2002: p.
+51).
+They acquired land in the Point Julia area under the auspices of the 1934 Indian Reorganization Act and this became the Port Gamble Reservation (Lane 1977, Ruby and Brown 1986, Suttles 1990, Tiller 1996).

-While the diaries of the Ebey family clearly document that the ancestors of the present-day populations of Lower Elwha, Jamestown and Port Gamble were visitors and residents of Whidbey Island in the 1850s, the nature of contemporary Clallam interests in the Reserve is unknown (Farrar 1917).
+While the diaries of the Ebey family clearly document that the ancestors of the present-day populations of Lower Elwha, Jamestown and Port

+Gamble were visitors and residents of Whidbey Island in the 1850s, the nature of contemporary Clallam interests in the Reserve is unknown (Farrar 1917).
 It is possible that future consultation with the three Clallam tribes and additional research may illuminate traditional associations for both these US tribes and their linguistic and cultural relatives who now live as members of First Nations in Canada.